iamjimtaylor/iamjimtaylor/_posts/2016-04-14-playing-football-from-an-early-age.md

 For the first 3-4 weeks my son put his fingers in his mouth and whispered his name.
 But week by week I watched his confidence slowly begin to grow.
 By week 10 he was shouting his name at the top of his voice with a great big smile.

-Once introduction are done the warm up begin.
+Once introductions are done the warm up begins.
 With 'wriggly fingers' arms out, still sitting down.
 Swimming forwards and backwards, getting the arms going.
 Feet together waving their toes side to side they then begin to stamp their heels to 'wake the parents'.

 After their sit down drills they move on to sit up sit down games, leap frogs and star jumps including arms out and leaning side to side.
 Every week my son would shout out, "You look like Dusty from Disney Planes."